This web page is being updated and reviewed regularly.

 Where can I find information about where foul flows drain from my site?

+The focussed catchment maps provide some high-level detail about the extent of WwTWs within the catchment.
+Where development lies beyond these WwTW catchments, development will likely require non-mains drainage.
 Where development drains into Anglian Water’s network, you can obtain this information from their digdat service.
 There is a cost for this service.
 Anglian Water cannot advise where you intend to drain into a private network or sewage treatment plant, nor can they provide advice regarding NN or mitigation.

 What are the Conservation of Species and Habitats Regulations 2017, and why do they matter?